-In 2000, the Gulf of Mexico Fishery Management (Gulf Council) established two subzones off the west coast of Florida with the northern subzone extending from the Collier/Lee County line to the Alabama/Florida border and the southern subzone extending over Collier and Monroe counties.
+In 2000, the Gulf of Mexico Fishery Management (Gulf Council) established two subzones off the west coast of Florida with the Northern Subzone extending from the Collier/Lee County line to the Alabama/Florida border and the Southern Subzone extending over Collier and Monroe Counties.
 This action was based on the king mackerel fishery in the panhandle area of Florida having significantly increased its catch in the last few years prior to 1999.
-In establishing this northern subzone the Gulf and South Atlantic Councils agreed to allocate to this new subzone a small portion of the total allocation for the eastern zone (approximately 3.85% that amounted to approximately 168,500 lbs).
-Since the implementation of this action, the northern subzone has caught its allocation in seven of the twelve years.
+In establishing this Northern Subzone the Gulf and South Atlantic Councils agreed to allocate to this new subzone a small portion of the total allocation for the Eastern Zone (approximately 3.85% that amounted to approximately 168,500 lbs).
+Since the implementation of this action, the Northern Subzone has caught its allocation in seven of the twelve years.
 However, when the subzone has been closed, it has happened usually in the fall, before the fish have migrated south.
 The result is that fishermen along the peninsula of Florida do not have an opportunity to participate in the fishery during those years.
+Alternative 1 would retain these existing boundaries and allocations.

-Combining the northern subzone with the southern subzone reduces the number of quota areas for Gulf group king mackerel from three to two, thus it simplifies monitoring.
+Combining the Northern Subzone with the Southern Subzone, as with Alternative 2, reduces the number of quota areas for Gulf group king mackerel from three to two, thus it simplifies monitoring.
 It also provides for a larger potential share of TAC for fishermen over a broader area.